carlguo866/personal_site/content/_index.md

 index: true
 ---

-I am a Computer Science & Math undergrad at [MIT EECS](https://www.eecs.mit.edu/).
-I'm passionate about making AI and computing systems interpretable, safe, and efficient so they can benefit humanity at large.
+I am a Computer Science & Math undergrad at MIT.
+In general, I'm passionate about making AI and computing systems safe and efficient so they can benefit humanity at large.
+Specifically, I am interested in topics of AI safety, program synthesis, and performance engineering.

 ## Research